 With regard to those potential changed circumstances, Wall Street Journal writer James Taranto pragmatically explained that "This columnist, for example, would not oppose 'universal background checks,' given sufficient privacy protections, if we were sure that advocates would stop there rather than push for more draconian gun controls.
 Since we are quite certain they will not, we were delighted to see the legislation fail."

 University of Denver Law Professor David Kopel argues among other things that in Manchin-Toomey "The provision which claims to outlaw national gun registration in fact authorizes a national gun registry...
 The limit on creating a registry applies only to the Attorney General (and thus to entities under his direct control, such as the Bureau of Alcohol, Tobacco, Firearms, and Explosives).
 By a straightforward application of inclusio unius exclusio alterius it is permissible for entities other than the Attorney General to create gun registries, using whatever information they can acquire from their own operations. " The Latin term means "the inclusion of one is the exclusion of another."

 Kopel also claims that the ATF can compile a national gun registry from the records of gun stores that have gone out of business.
 He adds that it would be highly unrealistic to expect that the Justice Department would sue itself for violating Manchin-Toomey.

-Watch Joe Scarborough’s gun control rant on MSNBC’s Morning Joe:
+Watch a portion of Joe Scarborough's gun control rant on MSNBC's Morning Joe: